No one can encroach even an inch of our land: Amit Shah in Arunachal Pradesh | Law-Order

 - India

-He said border areas are the top priority of the Modi Government, pointing to the infrastructure and other development works carried out in the Northeast.
+He said border areas are the top priority of the Modi government, pointing to the infrastructure and other development works carried out by his government in the Northeast.

 ''The era is gone when anyone could encroach on our lands.
-Now, not even land equal to 'sui ki nook' (inch of land) can be encroached...,'' the minister said.
+Now, not even land equal to 'sui ki noke' (inch of land) can be encroached...,'' the minister said.

+He said no one can cast an evil eye on India because of the security forces who protect the country's frontiers.

+''In 1962, whoever came to encroach this land had to return because of the patriotic people living here,'' Shah said.

 Paying homage to the martyrs of Kibithoo who laid down their lives during the 1962 war, Shah said they fought with indomitable spirit despite the lack of resources.